A General Theory of Liquidity Provisioning for Prediction Markets: Liquidity provisioning protocol for prediction markets

 \section{Liquidity provisioning protocol for prediction markets}

-In this section, we first give intuition for why LPs can be thought of as running ``parallel'' markets.
-We then provide the general liquidity provisioning protocol that can be implemented in prediction markets.
-Next, discuss some key technical aspects of the protocol, which are essential for gaining a deeper understanding of the design space.
-In Section~\ref{sec:equiv-interpr} we show how this protocol leads to several equivalent ways of thinking about LPs running markets in parallel.
-All these intuitive interpretations not only enhance our understanding of how liquidity provisioning can be implemented in prediction markets, but they also justify the framework we propose.
+In this section, we first give intuition in \S~\ref{subsec:competing-markets} for why liquidity provisioning can be thought of as running ``parallel'' markets.
+We detail our general, cost function-based, prediction market liquidity provisioning protocol in \S~\ref{sec:protocol_main}.
+Then, in \S~\ref{sec:protocol_msr} we provide a scoring rule-based protocol.
+We show both protocols to be equivalent in \S~\ref{sec:equivalence}, and we also show how these protocols lead to several equivalent ways of thinking about LPs running markets in parallel.
+These intuitive interpretations not only enhance our understanding of how liquidity provisioning can be implemented in prediction markets, but also justify the framework we propose.
+We end this section by discussing some constraints on the design of our protocol's market-making functions in \S~\ref{sec:no_liability} and \S~\ref{sec:optimal_deposits}.